 One of the most harrowing and unforgivable initial experiences everyone has with a blockchain is a deposit to an exchange.
 You fill out some form with a basically inscrutable long hash, your money shows as gone from the exchange or your wallet, and then… silence.
 This period where the block has been confirmed but you’re waiting on a receiving exchange to acknowledge they received it is gut-wrenching and frankly I have no idea how we all accepted this as the norm.
 It’s embarrassing that exchanges don’t directly interact with wallet software to form the transaction and verify it on their end before submitting it to the chain.
 Nevertheless, that’s where we’re at.

 There are attackers who generate wallets with similar addresses to ones you own.
-They’ll even “dust attack” you with some tiny amount of funds your address so their address will appear in a short list when you fill out the send form.
+They’ll even “dust attack” you with some tiny amount of funds to your address so their address will appear in a short list when you fill out the send form.
 You can simply miskey something and replace a character somewhere.
 An OS virus can replace the target address in your clipboard.
 A malicious wallet software can replace the target address in the transaction before forwarding it to your hardware wallet.
 There’s just a lot of things that can go wrong with this model.
 A test transaction limits the amount of money you can lose.
 Most of these attack vectors will steal the test transaction funds and reveal the vulnerability when they do so.
 Yes this costs some extra gas and tax accounting headache but if you want peace of mind whenever you’re doing a send or interacting with a contract for the first time send a test transaction first.

 Never Sign Something You Don’t Understand